 By putting in place a sales opportunity management system like the one suggested above supported by a sales portfolio management system will enable any sales manager to quickly make sure that the sales persons are giving primary focus to what's going to produce the sales that the company needs in order to accelerate its revenue growth.

-Freedom2Act helps companies accelerate their sales, by providing an easy-to-use web-based Sales Portfolio Management tool, which enables the sales persons to quickly keep their portfolio of opportunities up-to-date and provides them with easy to understand graphics clearly showing where to focus and where to defocus based upon a systematic multi-dimensional analysis of the sales persons knowledge of their portfolio.
+Freedom2Act helps companies accelerate their sales, by providing an easy-to-use web-based Sales Portfolio Management tool that enables each sales person to quickly keep their portfolio of opportunities up-to-date and provides them with easy to understand graphics clearly showing where to focus and where to defocus based upon a systematic multi-dimensional analysis of the sales persons knowledge of their portfolio.
 Growth potentials at existing clients are clearly indicated, whether more of the same or from cross-sales of other products.

-The sales manager can more effectively manage the sales pipeline and the sales force from powerful reports and intuitive graphical overviews.
+The sales manager can more effectively manage the sales pipeline and the sales force from powerful reports and informative graphical overviews.

 Chart mapping a portfolio of sales opportunities.